Sign In / Sign Out

 Application Process for CIDSE 4+1 Programs:

 Undergraduate students accepted into the integrated program will be eligible for graduate-level courses and seminars.
 They will be considered as undergraduates until all B.S.E. program requirements have been completed.
-Students will need to work closely with their undergraduate advisor to determine the appropriate graduate courses to register for while enrolled in the B.S.E degree and to complete the graduate course registration process.
+Students will need to work closely with their Graduate Advisor to determine the appropriate graduate courses to register for while enrolled in the B.S.E degree and to complete the graduate course registration process.

 Upon receipt of the B.S.E. degree, the status of the student will change from undergraduate to graduate, which means the student will be eligible for graduate research assistantships and related health insurance and tuition waivers.
 Students will not be able to register for their first semester as a Master’s student without notifying a graduate advisor regarding their graduation.

-Upon admission to the 4+1 program, students should identify a faculty member at CIDSE as an advisor, if they have not done so already.
+Students pursuing the thesis option for the 4+1 should identify a faculty member at CIDSE as an advisor, if they have not done so already.
 In consultation with the faculty advisor, the student will develop an integrated plan of study (iPOS) leading to the dual degrees.
 Students should frequently check the MS in Industrial Engineering handbook to make sure that they are meeting all of the requirements for their Master’s degree.

 Satisfactory progress in the integrated 4+1 accelerated program is achieved if the student maintains a 3.00 GPA in overall graduate course work in the student’s approved master’s program of study.
 Students who are concerned that they may not be meeting this requirement should meet with their graduate advisor for advice on next steps.